ECE364/ECE364.github.io/exams.md

 - There will only be two midterms in this course (no final).
 - The final exam time is reserved for conflict exams that students who missed one or both of the midterms need to take.
 - All the midterms will be administered during lecture time in the usual lecture room.
-- The final will be will be used as a time to make up any exams previously missed and will be scheduled according to the registrar's schedule.
+- The final will be used as a time to make up any exams previously missed and will be scheduled according to the registrar's schedule.

 ### Exam Policies